Florence to Rome - Self Guided

 Overview

-This self-guided bike tour in Italy allows you to discover a different side of the Bel Paese (beautiful country).
-A quiet, almost mystical side will open before you as you pedal the Tuscan landscape.
+This self-guided bike tour in Italy offers the chance to discover a different side of the Bel Paese (beautiful country) - one that is quieter, more authentic, and almost mystical.
+As you pedal through the Tuscan countryside, a landscape of vineyards and olive groves unfolds before you.

 Highlights